fisayoadabs/Finished-Projects/README.md

 # Finished-Projects

-school_data.py
-A terminal-based application to process and plot data based on given user input and provided csv files.
+school_data.py is a terminal-based application to process and plot data based on given user input and provided csv files.